sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/7500 - advanced-computed-field-methods/0100 - add-computed-fields.md

 title: "Add Computed Fields"
 hidden: true
 ---
 Enables transforming the output of a table by adding an array of computed fields to the extracted table's output.
 For example, you can add text to each cell in a row, concatenate columns, add or remove columns, and so forth.
-This computed method is similar in effect to  using a [Computed Fields array in sections](doc:sections-example-copy-to-section).
+This computed method is similar in effect to using a [computed fields array in sections](doc:sections-example-copy-to-section).
 In detail, this method:

 - Automatically [zips](doc:zip) the source table.
 The output of a zipped table is identical in JSON structure to the output of [sections](doc:sections).
 Each table cell becomes a field whose ID is the column heading.
 - Operates on the fields in the table using the array of computed fields you specify.
-The computed fields have access to the table's fields.
-To get access to and transform the output of fields that aren't in the table, use the [Copy To Section](doc:copy-to-section) method.

 Parameters
 ====